“We can live without food for weeks and water for days, but air for just a brief few minutes.”

 Do you sometimes breathe through your mouth as you go about your daily activities?

-Do you breathe through your mouth during depression sleep?
+Do you breathe through your mouth during deep sleep?

 Do you wake up in the morning with a dry mouth?